 - 2 tbsp maple syrup or agave* or to taste

-- peanut butter 1 tsp to a pb cup
+- 12 tsp peanut butter Approximate – 1 tsp to a peanut butter cup

 - Melt the coconut oil in microwave for 1 minute or on stovetop if it's in a solid state.